 The 8 Good and Bad Techniques for Adrenal Surgery:

-#1) Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA).
+#1) Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA) (The Mini-Back Scope Adrenal Operation).
 This minimally invasive adrenal operation is performed with 2 small scopes placed through the lower part of the patient's BACK (on the sides of the lower back because the arenal glands are in the very back of the abdomen).
 Thus we also refer to this operation as the Mini-Back-Scope-Adrenalectomy.
 This mini-scope surgery is preferable for the vast majority of adrenal tumor patients, as it uses an endoscope and very small incisions (less than 1/2 inch).
 The Mini-Back-Scope-Operation is the preferred operation for more than 95% of patients with adrenal tumors.
 Please do not have any of the other options which most people get because their surgeon does not know this most advanced procedure.
 This is the mini-scope adrenal operation that Dr Carling does on about 95% of his patients and these operations usually take him less than 35-40 minutes.
 We have two complete pages dedicated to the Mini BACK Scope Adrenalectomy, and its benefits.

 #2) Laparoscopic Trans-Abdominal Adrenalectomy (LTA).
 This is a laparosocpic operation (done with scopes) that goes through the front of the abdomen.
 This is the adrenal operation that most surgeons with little expertise in adrenal surgery perform.
 It is simply a modification of the laparoscopic operation they perform for gallbladder and hernia surgery.
 This is NOT the best adrenal operation for 95% of people, but it is by far the most common adrenal operation performed because 90% of adrenal operations are performed by surgeons who are not experts in adrenal surgery and perform 4 or fewer (yes four or fewer) adrenal operations per year.
 There are no expert adrenal surgeons who perform adrenal surgery with this method.
 Dr Carling uses this method in less than 1% of the hundreds of adrenal surgeries he performs each year.
 Yet it is the most common adrenal operation because non-experts who have zero specialized training in adrenal surgery are doing most operation.
 You should avoid this operation and find a surgeon with more expertise.